tynist/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ### 17\.
 Increment object
-#advanced
-Update this script by adding a new function incr that increments the integer value.
+Update this script by adding a new function `incr` that increments the integer `value`.

-You are not allowed to use var
+You are not allowed to use `var`

 ```
 guillaume@ubuntu:~/0x12$ cat 103-object_fct.js